 “But what about all our other potential customers!?”
 I hear you scream in dismay…

-Have you ever wondered why when you watch your favourite movie or book, you can feel such a strong connection and compassion toward the charecters – even though you might not be in the EXACT same situation as them.
-That charecter might even be a completely different age, race or gender!
+Have you ever wondered why, when you watch your favourite movie or book, you can feel such a strong connection and compassion toward the characters, even though you might not be in the EXACT same situation as them.
+That character might even be a completely different age, race or gender!

 This happens because when we read or hear stories/content, our brains our hard-wired to interpret that story through our own lens.